 On Nov.
 5, 2024, Bloomberg and 404 Media reported that Alexander “Connor” Moucka was detained Oct.
-30, 2024, by Canadian authorities on a provisional arrest warrant by request of the U.S. Charges against Moucka have not been released, but he is alleged to be a threat actor who went by nicknames including @judische and ellyel8 and is suspected to have been behind the most prominent data breach event in 2024.
+30, 2024, by Canadian authorities on a provisional arrest warrant by request of the U.S. Charges against Moucka have been released.
+He is alleged to be a threat actor who went by nicknames including @judische and ellyel8 and is suspected to have been behind the most prominent data breach event in 2024.
 The incident involved the compromise of login credentials for clients of Snowflake, a data warehousing and cloud infrastructure provider.
 The actor ellyel8 falls in the sphere of “Com,” or “TheCom,” which are terms used by threat actors themselves to describe online criminal communities that associate on cybercrime forums and messaging platforms including Telegram and Discord.
 The Com (believed to be the origins of well-known intrusion clusters such as Scattered Spider, Starfraud, 0ktapus, UNC3944, Scatter Swine and Muddled Libra), is associated with data breaches, ransomware, extortion, identity theft, cryptocurrency theft and at times real-world violence.
 Actors in these online communities use online platforms to coordinate attacks, sell stolen data, trade tools and techniques and engage in never-ending streams of misogynistic, racist and threatening banter.
 This post will examine ellyel8’s activity across these platforms, intrusions the actor claimed credit for and how enterprises can defend against Com-related tactics, techniques and procedures (TTPs).

 Threat Actor Profile: ‘ellyel8’